jiange91/lm_compiler/docs/source/user_guide/tutorials/all_in_one.rst

    --------------------------------------------------------
    Pareto_1
      Quality: 6.467, Cost per 1K invocation: $7.90
+     Cost is 109.0% of the origin
      Applied at: light_opt_layer_1
    --------------------------------------------------------
    Pareto_2
      Quality: 6.533, Cost per 1K invocation: $11.39
+     Cost is 151.1% of the origin
      Applied at: light_opt_layer_4
    --------------------------------------------------------
    Pareto_3
      Quality: 6.367, Cost per 1K invocation: $0.80
+     Cost is 11.0% of the origin
      Applied at: light_opt_layer_6
    --------------------------------------------------------
    Pareto_4
      Quality: 6.433, Cost per 1K invocation: $7.82
+     Cost is 107.9% of the origin
      Applied at: light_opt_layer_7
    ========================================================